merkle-open/generator-nitro/packages/project-nitro-twig/project/helpers/readme.md

 };
 ```

-The helper name get's defined in the type property above.
+The helper's name is defined in the type property mentioned above.
 The regex property needs to be extended to contain any possible arguments of the helper.
-For more complex example's please check out the core helpers.
+For more complex examples, check out the core helpers.